About the Research

 Real people.
 Real stories.

-In this research we aim to learn from families what makes it easier to send their children to early education, and to learn from services and key stakeholders what practices and systems encourage a wide range of families to participate.
+We have learned from families about what makes it easier to send their children to early education, and from services and key stakeholders what practices and systems encourage a wide range of families to participate.

 Generate new knowledge about the everyday lives of families with young children experiencing economic adversity.